meanbee/magecert/sales.md

 ?>
 ```

-## Editing Orders
+### Editing Orders

 An order cannot be edited, rather a new order is created with the required changes made.
 Therefore, editing orders are treated in much the same as creating orders.
 The edit controller actually extends the create controller.
 The form fields are populated with the stored data from the saved order and it works exactly the same as the create action.

+Order can also be re-ordered, which copies the information from an existing order into a new quote.

-## Order States and Statuses
+### Order States and Statuses

-An order state can have one or more order statuses.
+Magento uses order state to determine what state the order is in.
+Store admins can use order statuses to give more information on the states (e.g. whether a "New" state order is prepaid or cash on delivery).

 A status can only have one state.
 For example, the `pending_review` state has both the `fraud` and `payment_review` statuses.
+New statuses can be added in the admin interface and assigned to a state.

-## Card Operations
+## Payment Operations

-These are the classes and methods that are responsible for credit card operations, e.g. authorization and capturing.
+These are the classes and methods that are responsible for payment operations, e.g. authorization and capturing credit cards.

+*Capture* acquires the funds for an invoice, based on the specific payment method.
+While *Pay* is the method where the totals are updated on the invoice.

 ### `Mage_Sales_Model_Order_Invoice`